rokmohar/gagchan/README.md

 To do
 ================================================================================
-- Pagination
+- Pagination (DONE)
-- Input filters for upload
+- Fix input filters for upload
-- Input filters for external resource
+- Add input filters for external resource
-- Entity, hydrator and mapper for response
+- Entity, hydrator and mapper for response (DONE)
 - Ajax for response
 - Featured side bar functionality
-- Import error design - 404 and others
+- Import error designs

 Modules (Which we could use)
 ================================================================================